 He explains, “a weak or tight calf would always restrict movement in the ankles and add stress to the Achilles tendon.
 The resulting weakness and scarring from this restriction and stress will cause muscular tissues to become inelastic, making the Achilles prone to tearing or even rupturing.”

-If you are experiencing any of the symptoms related to a tight calf muscle, or are concerned that you may have already suffered an Achilles tendon injury, contact Footwork Podiatry to book an assessment.
+If you are experiencing any of the symptoms related to a tight calf muscle, or are concerned that you may have already suffered an Achilles tendon injury, contact The Footwork Clinic to book an assessment.
 Lin and his team of professionals will design you a personalised rehabilitation plan that is aimed at preventing the development of further issues and returning you to your best.

 We hope you enjoyed this article

 The information contained in this article is based on the authors’ opinion only and is of a general nature which is not indicative of future results or events and does not consider your personal situation or particular needs.
 Professional advice should always be sought relevant to your circumstances.

 Your Feet Could be the Reason for Your Back Pain Say Sydney Podiatrist When you experience...

 Mice: A Household Health and Safety Risk You Can’t Afford to Ignore Just about everybody is...